rickhull/device_input/README.md

 # Acknowledgments

 * Inspired by https://github.com/prullmann/libdevinput (don't use it)
-* https://github.com/al2o3cr for feedback in #ruby on Freenode
+* Thanks to al2o3-cr from #ruby on Freenode for feedback